core-wg/oscore/draft-ietf-core-object-security.md

 * Signaling messages SHALL be protected as CoAP Request messages, except in the case the Signaling message is a response to a previous Signaling message, in which case it SHALL be protected as a CoAP Response message.
 For example, 7.02 (Ping) is protected as a CoAP Request and 7.03 (Pong) as a CoAP response.
 * The Outer Code for Signaling messages SHALL be set to 0.02 (POST), unless it is a response to a previous Signaling message, in which case it SHALL be set to 2.04 (Changed).
-* All Signaling options, except the Object-Security option, SHALL be Inner (Class E).
+* All Signaling options, except the OSCORE option, SHALL be Inner (Class E).

 NOTE: Option numbers for Signaling messages are specific to the CoAP Code (see Section 5.2 of {{RFC8323}}).